Interfaith at Ammerdown

 The Voice and Influence Partnership is made up of leading equalities organisations and community champions from across Bristol who work together to make sure our diverse communities are part of local decision making.
 The partnership is for people who are: from a black, Asian or minority ethnic group, disabled, a member of a faith group, LGBTQ+, over 55.
 The Voice and Influence Partnership is led by The Care Forum.
 Read the Press Release here.

-Thank you to all those who joined us for the first Multi-Faith Meeting of the Voice and Influence Partnership in November, 2020.
+Thank you to all those who joined us for the first Multi-Faith Meetings of the Voice and Influence Partnership in November, 2020, and January, 2021.
 It was fabulous to see such a diverse group of people representing the many different faiths and equality groups in Bristol.
-If you would like to receive the minutes from the first meeting or participate in the next meeting on Thursday 14th January, 3-4.30pm please contact interfaith@ammerdown.org
+If you would like to participate in the next meeting on Thursday 29th April, 3-4.30pm please contact interfaith@ammerdown.org for details.
+This meeting will hear from three of the faith communities who were awarded the community faith grant; speakers about mental health; and the possibility of forming an interfaith group to tackle climate change.